THE SEAL PROGRAM

 WHEN DO I FIND OUT IF MY APPLICATION WAS SUCCESSFUL?

-- Families who have applied for SEAL in 2020 will be contacted in Term 3 regarding their applications as soon as the results are available.
+- Families who have applied for SEAL in 2021 will be contacted in Term 3 regarding their applications as soon as the results are available.
 These are marked externally.
 Please do not contact the school with queries about your application status until this time.
-Families will also be notified when the selection process has been concluded on Thursday the 8th of August.
+Families will also be notified when the selection process has been concluded on Monday the 10thof August.

-For more information, click on the following link: SEAL INFORMATION BOOKLET FOR 2020
+For the information booklet, click this link: SEAL INFORMATION BOOKLET FOR 2021